ThisUserIsSuperCool/CleanPLTrainer/readme.md

 2. Always ensure clear boundaries among modules.
 Minimize their dependence.
 3. Files always stay at correct place.
 Easy to find them when you need them.

+In details, to ensure greatest flexibility, we should give up some auto operations supported by lightning, currently for me they are:
+1. manually control backward() for loss, and step() for opt and sch.
+2. manually control computation of metrics if torchmetrics is used.
+That is to say, pass values to self.log(), rather than the whole object.
+In addition, spend a few more seconds to think about if there is any reset operation needed.

 ## Overview

 **Lightning**:

-there are three main parts of lightning that we need to consider:
+There are three main parts of lightning that we need to consider:
 - data lightning module: prepare dataset, dataloader, statistical data...
 - lightning module: optimization, model, evaluation...
 - trainer: training settings (devices, log frequency...)... (passing args is all you need)